 ERAS-601 is designed to be a potent and selective oral inhibitor of SHP2.
 In preclinical studies, ERAS-601 has demonstrated strong in vitro potency relative to other SHP2 inhibitors (RMC-4550 and TNO155) and favorable absorption, distribution, metabolism, and excretion (ADME) and PK properties, which we believe support its use in a broad range of combination therapies.

-ERAS-601 is the second prong of our first MAPKlamp with ERAS-007.
-In our first-in-human trial, FLAGSHP-1, we are evaluating the safety, tolerability, PK, PD, and preliminary antitumor activity of ERAS-601 in patients with advanced or metastatic solid tumors.
-We believe that approximately 4.9 million patients worldwide per year could benefit from ERAS-601 in combination with other agents, including ERAS-007.
+In our first-in-human trial, FLAGSHP-1, we evaluated the safety, tolerability, PK, PD, and preliminary anti-tumor activity of ERAS-601 in patients with advanced or metastatic solid tumors; however, this trial was deprioritized in November 2023, even though ERAS-601 administered as a monotherapy was safe and tolerable while achieving confirmed responses as a monotherapy and in combination with cetuximab.
+We consider ERAS-601 a potential combination agent with other RAS/MAPK pathway targeting compounds in our pipeline, as well as with standard of care agents.